G-N-s-Studio/G-N-s-Studio.github.io/docs/Maps/Sandy Shores Remaster/Installation.md

  cfx_gn_sheriff_dlc | [Direct link on Keymaster](https://keymaster.fivem.net/asset-grants?search=G%26N%27s+-+%5BDLC%5D+Sheriff1) |  |
  cfx_gn_laundry_dlc | [Direct link on Keymaster](https://keymaster.fivem.net/asset-grants?search=%09G%26N%27s+-+%5BDLC%5D+Laundry+Superlab) |  |

- ## Compatibilité
+## Compatibility

- Vous n'avez pas à vous préoccuper de compatibilité, notre ressource [``cfx_gn_sandy_mapdata``](https://github.com/G-N-s-Studio/cfx_gn_sandy_mapdata/releases) est maintenue à jours pour que tout les mods et futur mods de G&N's Studio soit compatibile ensemble.

-**Compatibilité supplémentaire :**

-Nous sommes libre de vous proposer quelques compatibilités supplémentaires avec d'autre mods, nous vous les listerons ci dessus :
+You don’t need to worry about compatibility.
+Our resource [`cfx_gn_sandy_mapdata`](https://github.com/G-N-s-Studio/cfx_gn_sandy_mapdata/releases) is regularly updated to ensure that all current and future mods from G&N's Studio are compatible with each other.

+---

+**Additional Compatibility:**

+We are happy to offer additional compatibility with other mods, which we will list below:

-- Prompt Marina : [lien à venir]
+- Prompt Marina: [link coming soon]

-- Prompt Marina + Boat House : [lien à venir]
+- Prompt Marina + Boat House: [link coming soon]